-5.163 The landscape we see today have evolved over time through a combination of natural forces and human intervention.
-Guiding its continued change, whilst meeting our economic, social and environmental needs is a key role for planning.
+- 5.149 The landscape we see today have evolved over time through a combination of natural forces and human intervention.
+Guiding its continued change, whilst meeting our economic, social and environmental needs is a key role for planning. - 5.150 Different types of development will result in varying levels of impact.
+Their position within the landscape is an important consideration.

-- 5.164 The Lancashire Historic Landscape Characterisation (2017)51, characterises the distinctive, historic dimension of today's urban and rural environment in Lancashire.
-It identifies a range of attributes within the landscape (such as fields, boundaries, current and historic land-use) and groups them into historic landscape types of common and recognisable character.
-Many of the applications for historic landscape characterisation are based within the overall framework of the Lancashire Landscape Strategy (2000). - 5.165 Different types of development will result in varying levels of impact.
-Their position within the landscape is an important consideration. - 5.166 The European Landscape Convention (2000) promotes landscape protection.
-It tasks planning with maintaining the unique blend of characteristics we value so highly in our rural and urban landscapes. - 5.167 The NPPF recognises the need to enhance the natural and local environment.
+- 5.151 The European Landscape Convention (2000) promotes landscape protection.
+It tasks planning with maintaining the unique blend of characteristics we value so highly in our rural and urban landscapes.

+- 5.152 The NPPF recognises the need to enhance the natural and local environment.
 Protecting valued landscapes acknowledges the intrinsic character and beauty of the countryside.
-It is built on an appreciation of the different roles and character of a particular area. - 5.168 The accompanying practice guidance requires Local Plans to include strategic policies for the conservation and enhancement of the natural environment, including landscape.
-In this context landscape includes designated landscapes and the wider countryside. - 5.169 New development should respond to the character and qualities inherent in the local landscape.
-A robust understanding of local landscape character provides the necessary context and setting for all development. - 5.170 Pendle's varied landscapes are amongst its most important assets.
+It is built on an appreciation of the different roles and character of a particular area.

+- 5.153 The accompanying practice guidance requires Local Plans to include strategic policies for the conservation and enhancement of the natural environment, including landscape.
+In this context landscape includes designated landscapes and the wider countryside.

+- 5.154 New development should respond to the character and qualities inherent in the local landscape.
+A robust understanding of local landscape character provides the necessary context and setting for all development.

+- 5.155 Pendle's varied landscapes are amongst its most important assets.
 The Borough is defined by the upland moors atop the hills of Pendle, Boulsworth and Weets.
-These areas afford visitors extensive views across the north of England and offer important habitats for upland bird populations and other wildlife. - 5.171 New development should safeguard or enhance local landscape character, having regard to the following publications: - (a) The National Character Area profiles published by Natural England in 2014.
-These describe areas of distinct and recognisable character at the national scale and three are present in Pendle: - Bowland Fringe and Pendle Hill (33) - Lancashire Valleys (35) - Southern Pennines (36) - (b) The Lancashire Landscape Character Assessment (2000), which provides a more detailed look at the different landscapes across the county.
+These areas afford visitors extensive views across the north of England and offer important habitats for upland bird populations and other wildlife.

+- 5.156 New development should safeguard or enhance local landscape character, having regard to the following publications:

+- (a) The National Character Area profiles published by Natural England in 2014.
+These describe areas of distinct and recognisable character at the national scale and three are present in Pendle:

+- Bowland Fringe and Pendle Hill (33)

+- Lancashire Valleys (35)

+- Southern Pennines (36)

+- (b) The Lancashire Landscape Character Assessment (2000), which provides a more detailed look at the different landscapes across the county.
 It identifies the cultural, historic, social and environmental qualities present within each landscape and assesses their value.
-The following Landscape Character Areas are present in Pendle: - Moorland Plateaux (01) - Moorland Hills (02)
+The following Landscape Character Areas are present in Pendle:

+- Moorland Plateaux (01)

+- Moorland Hills (02)

+- Moorland Fringe (04)

+- Industrial Foothills and Valleys (06)

+- Drumlin Field (13)

+- Rolling Upland Farmland (14)

+- Industrial Age (23)

+- Suburban (24)